esaurez/LoadShedderInterface/src/color_analysis/sv_matrix/README.md

+# Using Saturation and Value for utility function

 ## Extract the frames of each video
 `~/LoadShedderInterface/src/color_analysis/extract_per_frame_hsv.sh <training-conf>`
 This script will process each video one by one.
 For each video, it translated each frame into a file containing a list of HSV values.
 The files corresponding to all frames of a given video are stores as `frames.tar.gz` in the directory of the video's data.